Rhaegar121/Car-Rental-front-end/README.md

 ### Key Features <a name="key-features"></a>

-- Car Listings
+- Car Listings → Users can explore a variety of available cars and utilize a search feature to find specific cars by name.
-- Car Details
+- Car Details → Users can access comprehensive information about a chosen car and, if logged in, make reservations.
-- Reservations
+- Reservations → Users can view their reserved cars, with the option to remove them.
+New users will be directed to sign up or log in.
-- Car Deletion
+- Car Deletion → Users can see the cars they've added and delete them from the database.
+New users will be directed to sign up or log in.
-- Car Addition
+- Car Addition → Users can submit a form to add new cars to the database.
+New users will be directed to sign up or log in.
-- Profile Management
+- Profile Management → Users can edit their profile picture and username on their profile page.

 ## 🚀 Live Demo <a name="live-demo"></a>